Harium/blakfisk-image/README.md

-# blakfisk-image
+# etyl-networking-image
-A blakfisk extension to deal with images
+A [etyl-networking](https://github.com/Harium/etyl-networking) extension to deal with images